mattestrada01/mattestrada01/README.md

 I am a 3rd-year Software Engineering student with a passion for backend and video game development.
 I'm always looking to improve and become a better engineer by learning new skills and languages.

 * 🌍  I'm based in San Jose, CA
+* 🖥️  Currently working on a desktop application that utilizes APIs to find popular restaurants
 * ✉️  You can contact me at [mathew.estrada@sjsu.edu](mailto:mathew.estrada@sjsu.edu)
 * 🧠  This upcoming semester my courses are focused on operating systems, database management, and advanced software engineering tactics.
 * ⚡  I enjoy spending my free time participating in TNR programs to help stray cats get back to good health and find happy homes :)